Rosenstrasse protest: Historians' perspectives

-However, factors in Berlin, most importantly street protests against the deportations of Jews imprisoned at Rosenstrasse, altered the alignment of interests in deporting intermarried Jews Berlin Gauleiter Goebbels had both the power and motivation to influence his approach to intermarried Jews in Berlin.
+However, factors in Berlin, most importantly street protests against the deportations of Jews imprisoned at Rosenstrasse, altered the alignment of interests in deporting intermarried Jews.
+Berlin's Gauleiter Goebbels had both the power and motivation to influence his approach to intermarried Jews in Berlin.
 Goebbels was engaged in an effort to restructure the German home front for total war under his leadership.
-He saw his position and plans to mobilize the German people for total war and yet more sacrifices, jeopardized by the Rosenstrasse protest.
+He saw that his position and plans to mobilize the German people for total war anticipated more sacrifices, and that these were jeopardized by the Rosenstrasse protest.
 He intervened to release Berlin’s intermarried Jews arrested in the massive arrests beginning on February 27, 1943 that Himmler identified as an Action to Eliminate Jews from Reich Territory.
 But only temporarily—he thought of it as another “temporary” stay of execution: